- There are two kinds of regret: closed regret and open regret.

 closed regret – there is nothing more that you can do.

 open regret – there is still something you can do.Which is worse?
 It depends.

 With open regret, you might still be able to fix it, but you have to keep thinking about it.
-With closed regret, it sucks that you can’t change anything, but at least you know that it’s over and you don’t have to think about it anymore.
+With closed regret, it sucks that you cannot change anything, but at least you know that it is over and you do not have to think about it anymore.

 - Denying that you wanted something that you did actually want leads to you feeling incredibly disempowered.
 First of all, you’re belittling yourself by denying what your needs are, denying what you actually wanted.
 Secondly, by denying what you need and want, this lowers your chance of getting what you want in the future.

-- Some things aren’t fixable.
+- Some things are not fixable.
 The world is a cruel, unfair place.
-People are fucked up and fucked up shit happens.
+People are messed up and messed up things happen.
 Sometimes it happens to you.
 Sometimes you caused it.
 You are not alone.
-You are not the first to completely fuck up and hurt somebody, and you are not the worst.
-If you don’t believe me, check out Reddit or Quora.
+You are not the first to completely mess up and hurt somebody, and you are not the worst.
+If you do not believe me, check out Reddit or Quora.
 All you can do is to work on being a better person and not do it again.
-You can’t pay it back, but you can pay it forward.
-It’s amazing how the small things you do can make someone’s year.
+You may not be able to pay it back, but you can pay it forward.
+It is amazing how the small things you do can make someone’s year.
 Try to be kind.
 Case closed.

 - The world is sad.
 It’s also funny sometimes.
-There’s a reason people with a sense of humor live longer.
-People can physically only feel so many things at once.
-A lot of things that people worry about aren’t that grave and have have a funny spin to them.
+There is a reason people with a sense of humor live longer.
+People can physically only feel so many things at once, and so humor can replace the sadness.
+A lot of things that people worry about are not that grave and have have a funny spin to them.